BillyDM/awesome-audio-dsp/README.md

 # Awesome Audio DSP

+> This project has moved to Codeberg https://codeberg.org/BillyDM/awesome-audio-dsp.
+Please only post issues and pull requests there.
+A read-only mirror remains at https://github.com/BillyDM/awesome-audio-dsp for users who prefer that.

 My curated list of audio DSP (digital signal processing) and plugin development resources.
 New resources may be added in the future.

 - [Code Libraries](sections/CODE_LIBRARIES.md) - A list of useful libraries for audio software.